Find out why it's important to understand how and where your pension savings are invested

 It’s a good idea to regularly assess your investment needs to make sure they align with your values and overall savings goals.
 You can check where your Fidelity workplace pension is invested by logging into PlanViewer.

-Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
-An Investment Manager’s focus on securities of companies which maintain strong environmental, social and governance (“ESG”) credentials may result in a return that at times compares unfavourably to similar products without such focus.
+Important information - Investors should note that the views expressed may no longer be current and may have already been acted upon.
+The Investment Manager’s focus on securities of issuers which maintain sustainable characteristics may affect the fund’s investment performance favourably or unfavourably in comparison to similar funds without such focus.
+The sustainable characteristics of securities may change over time.
 No representation nor warranty is made with respect to the fairness, accuracy or completeness of such credentials.
 The status of a security’s ESG credentials can change over time.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.